-The short term incentive/success fee for all current ExCom members varies between 0% and 90% of the base salary.
+The short term variable compensation for all current ExCom members varies between 0% and 90% of the base salary.
 The objectives measured over the calendar year are set on the group financial objectives and individual objectives with a modifier for personal performance, proposed by the Nomination and Remuneration Committee.

-For 2016, the financial objectives of the group were set at Total Comprehensive Income and EBIT.
 The personal modifier is linked to progress in strategy execution and business transformation within the group.
 The evaluations of the CEO target objectives against the realizations are performed by the Nomination and Remuneration Committee after the end of the financial year and submitted for approval towards the Board of Directors.
 The evaluation for the COO-CFO is performed after the end of the financial year by the CEO and submitted for approval to the Nomination and Remuneration Committee and Board of Directors.